-Sharlene Khan, I Make Art (2013)
+Sharlene Khan, I Make Art, 2011–2020

 All contemporary artworks function in a discursive margin–periphery framework validated and sustained by Western hegemonic practices, its colonial history and capitalist output and uptake, its sense of continuity.
-Globalized contemporary art discourses dislocate and appropriate counterflows of de-colonial criticism, piling up the ever same and the newly acknowledged in rehashed canonizing discourses.
+Globalised contemporary art discourses dislocate and appropriate counterflows of decolonial criticism, piling up the ever same and the newly acknowledged in rehashed canonising discourses.
 This layering opens up and calls into necessity interrogations of spaces of in-betweenness, calling into being the revenant.
 As an African woman artist of Indian descent, I make art not only within a specific situation where ‘history’ and ‘education’ has to be overhauled, but where works still only function in relation to a validatory discourse of art.
 Colonial mimicry – which Homi K Bhabha locates between the simultaneous success and failure of the mimetic gesture, its ‘almost-but-not-quite-ness’ – opens up oscillating spaces of in-between the closeness of mimesis and its slippage of ‘authenticity’.

-With thanks to Fouad Asfour
+with thanks to Fouad Asfour